gaperton/Type-R/docs/chapters/collection.md

 Thus, `collection.map` can be used to map and filter elements in a single pass.

-## Predicate methods

-Predicate is either the iteratee function returning boolean, or an object with attribute values used to match with record's attributes.

 ### collection.filter( iteratee : Predicate, context? )

 Return filtered array of records matching the predicate.

+Predicate is either the iteratee function returning boolean, or an object with attribute values used to match with record's attributes.

 ### collection.every( iteratee : Predicate, context? ) : boolean